Our step-by-step guide will help employers successfully conduct a remote interview with potential candidates using video technology.

 4. Choose a Professional Background

-Choose where to do a video interview by making sure that any surroundings captured on video look professional.
+Choose where to do a video interview by ensuring that any surroundings captured on video look professional.
 This can require a bit of creativity, but appearing ready for business is well worth a potential space adjustment.
-You’ll need to ensure that your background is clean, free of clutter, and as close to looking like an office setting as possible.
+You’ll need to ensure that your area is clean, free of clutter, and as close to looking like an office setting as possible.

-Poor lighting during a remote interview can be very distracting for your candidates, so be sure that you’re in a well-lit space.
+Poor lighting during a remote interview can be distracting for your candidates, so ensure you’re in a well-lit space.
 Be mindful of where you are sitting in relation to a window—if the window is behind you, it may make your image dark and difficult to see on camera.
 If the window is in front of or parallel to you, then there is often enough light to project a clear image.

-Alternatively, many video conferencing software have options to choose a different background.
+Alternatively, many video conferencing software let you use a virtual background.
 These are backgrounds that are superimposed behind the subject (you) and give the appearance that you are in a specific location.
-Options can include blur (which blurs out the background behind you), landscape (typically shows nature), or office spaces (many give the feel that you are in an industrial office space).
+Some visual options can include blur (which blurs out the background behind you), landscape (typically shows nature), or office spaces (many give the feel that you are in an industrial office space).

 During the Video Interview